Gothic Literature: history, themes, and essential books

 What is Gothic literature?

-At its core, Gothic is concerned with what will not stay buried.
 The genre began in the eighteenth century with crumbling castles, imprisoned heroines, and supernatural threats, but its true subject has always been internal.
 The monster, when it appears, is rarely just a creature.
 More often, it’s memory, inheritance, or the self encountering something it can’t name.

 Key elements of Gothic fiction